 All was quiet.
 The only noise accompanying Keisuke was the gallop in his dress shoes.
-Part of him so desperately wanted to squat on the many empty park benches he passed and allow the park soothe him, to let his eyes roll backwards and absorb the stillness, but alas he could not.
+Part of him so desperately wanted to squat on the many empty park benches and allow the scenery to soothe him, let his eyes roll backwards and absorb the stillness, but alas he could not.
 There were monsters in Japan.
 Beasts that haunted his dreams and woke him in a heavy sweat.
-After the catastrophe at the convention center, he imagined them waiting, stalking for Keisuke to drop his guard and come rushing not for him, but his wife and daughter.
+After the catastrophe at the convention center, he imagined them waiting for him to drop his guard and come chasing his entire family.

 "Halt."
 The closest guard barked.
-Keisuke obliged, struck by the ugliness in his Japanese.
+Keisuke obliged, struck by the ugliness of his Japanese.
 "State your business."
-The guard challenged in a metallic drawl.

-The guard snatched the letter, letting his weapon swing on its strap.
+The guard snatched the letter, letting his weapon slack on its strap.
 He read it.
-Motioning his partner to watch Keisuke, the guard turned his heel muttering to himself, probably talking on a microphone.
-Though the guard's eyes were hidden behind the opaque visor, Keisuke could feel his stare rake over his interview dress—a copper colored vest over a white dress shirt, partnered with tan, pressed pants.
-He shifted his briefcase again.
+Motioning another guard to watch Keisuke, he turned his heel muttering to himself.
+Though the guards' eyes were hidden, Keisuke could feel stares rake over his interview dress—a copper colored vest over a white dress shirt, partnered with tan, pressed pants.
+He shifted his briefcase into his other hand.

 Minutes passed.
 More people started appearing along the sidewalk.
-Most ignored Keisuke and the guards, but a few, the joggers and children in particular, stared.
+Most ignored Keisuke and the guards, but the joggers attention lingered on them.
 The guard turned around again, offering the letter into Keisuke's waiting hand.
 "Guild Master Emerald is expecting you, mister Tachikawa.
-The elevators are to your left.
+The elevators are to your immediate left once you enter the building.
 Fortieth floor, suite seventeen."
 Again the ugly Japanese marred any sincerity.
-Convinced the guard was foreign, Keisuke curtly bowed.
+Keisuke curtly bowed.
 "Enjoy your visit at the Tokyo Metropolitan Building."

-The car ascended.
+Once inside the elevator, Keisuke pecked the call button for the fortieth floor.
+The car began ascending.
 Keisuke lingered on his reflection in the elevator wall.
-He stared into it, remembering, waking from an unsettling dream one night to find himself and his family lying on the convention floor with hundreds of others.
+He stared into it, remembering the fateful day he found himself in the convention center surrounded by monsters.
 His wife had been in tears.
-His daughter has been possessed, insisting on fighting them.
+His daughter had been possessed.
 All he managed to so was put them in danger, driving a golf cart into a monster taller than the convention center itself.
 The subtle shriek of the elevator doors closing snapped him from his daydream.
 Wedging them open with his forearm, Keisuke stumbled into the fortieth floor.

 There were guards up here also.
-Instead of the striking vermilion downstairs, these men wore forest green armor plate over their brighter, more rugged fatigues.
+These men wore evergreen armor.
 On their right pauldron was the side-profile stencil of a dragon's head in white.
-They pointed Keisuke toward suite seventeen in the same grating, forced Japanese as he passed; all the way at the end of the floor, the door with no window.
+They pointed Keisuke toward suite seventeen in the same grating, forced Japanese as he passed; all the way at the other end of the floor, to a door with no window.
 Once there, he straightened his clothes and made sure the part in his hair looked properly creased.
-Engraved on the door written in gold filigree was Eldritch Emerald's name and beneath that a longer, more winded title, 'Guild Master of the Alchemists.'
+Engraved on the door written in gold filigree was Luther Emerald's name and beneath that a longer, more winded title, 'Guild Master of the Alchemists.'
 Puzzling it, Keisuke knocked three times.
 A muffled voice invited him inside.

 Emerald's office was windowless.
 The runner lights continued from the hallway, tracing the floor's edge until completing the circuit.
 A naked fixture hung from the ceiling's center.
 Cold, filtered light revealed the sparse room and the ghoul behind the desk in, what Keisuke could only describe, illuminated shadow.
 The air grew colder still.
 He could feel his skin prickle against it.
 His glasses hazed with condensation.
 Something nagged at the back of his neck, but Keisuke dismissed it as reacting to the sudden cold.

 "Wonderful, you are finally here."
 Emerald said from behind his desk.
-The man gestured towards the single chair on the opposite side, urging Keisuke to sit.
+The man gestured towards the roller chair on the opposite side, urging Keisuke to sit.
 "I was beginning to think the monsters finally caught you, mister Tachikawa.
 But I see my patience has rewarded me."
-He said in his deadpan burr.
+He said in a deadpan burr.

 Keiskue took his seat and set the briefcase on the desk.
-"Yes, well, the discussion with my wife was more heated than I thought it would be.
+"Yes, well, my wife was less enthusiastic than I had thought.
 I'm sorry to keep you waiting."

 Emerald waved it away.
-His pale face wrinkled with amusement, making him more unsettling somehow.
-As an international accountant, Kesiuke could place a nationality over the phone in a single conversation or glance, but Eldritch Emerald broke that skill.
+His pale face wrinkled with amusement, making him more unsettling.
+As an international accountant, Kesiuke could place a nationality over the phone in a single conversation or a glance through a conference window, but Luther Emerald challenged that skill.
 His skin was gooey white, face blemished and shining like an Eastern European.
 He filled his wool business suit perfectly.
 There was an old grease spot on his lapel.
 His hair looked styled, no gel, cut short and swept to his dominant side.
 But the most terrifying thing about him was his eyes.

-"So I assume that she agrees?"
+"So I assume we're all in agreement?"
 Emerald asked.
 Keisuke nodded.
 "Splendid!"
 The exaltation sounded like air escaping from a tire.
 "Which means you brought it?"

 Keisuke nodded, setting his hand on his briefcase.
 "Sure did.
-I'm a bit curious though.
-Why on Earth would you be so interested some little toy?"
+But I've got to ask; why on Earth would you be so interested some little toy?"

 Emerald shrugged.
 He reached into his desk and pulled out a vanilla folder, placing it and a pen in front of Keisuke.
-"Your daughter will be none the wiser."
+"I'm sure your daughter will be none the wiser."

 Emerald scowled at that.
-Not an annoyed scowl, but something far more telling.
+Not an annoyed scowl, but something far more troubling.
 The man recovered and cracked a thin-lipped smile.
 "Of course.
-Children are so wrapped up in their toys, are they not?"
+Children are so easily entertained, are they not?"

-Another thing about Eldritch Emerald was he spoke perfect Japanese.
-It almost came across as purposeful, pronouncing every syllable using his entire mouth.
+Another thing about Luther Emerald was he spoke perfect Japanese.
+It almost came across as purposeful, pronouncing every syllable.
 "Right."
 Keisuke said, eyeing him.
 He rifled through the papers.
-It was the contract that finalized his move to America, what his new position entails, and the benefits his family would be receiving for the foreseeable future.
+It was the contract that finalized his move to America, what his new position entailed, his dual citizenship, and the benefits his family would be receiving for the foreseeable future.

 "You know, I never thought anyone would be willing to help me out after what happened.
-Everyone sort of laughed at me until you came along."
+Everyone sort of laughed at me for the longest time, until you came along."
 Kesiuke said as he started scribbling his signature on dotted lines.
-He dug into the paper in some parts, when he remembered the reaction of his current employer and others when he told them about leaving Japan.
-The laughter seemed more a misery than the monsters.
+He dug into the paper in some parts, recalling the reaction of his former employer and others when he told them about leaving Japan.
+The laughter seemed more miserable than the monsters.
 "All for a simple toy.
-It almost seemed unreal."
+It almost seems unreal."

 "I am not one to squander such," Another pause.
 Another moment thinking of the right word.
 "Investments?
-It means a great deal to have that toy in our possession."
+It means a great deal to us."

 "Sort of like the right man in the right place for once?"